Adopted by the Board of the Foundation on 4 June 2020.

 - ensuring compliance with the investment policy

-- preparing documentation, such as analyses, asset management reports, follow-ups, etc., for the Board and investment delegation
+- preparing documentation, such as analyses, asset management reports, follow-ups, etc., for the Board and investment committee

 - ensuring that financial agreements and transactions take place within the framework of this investment policy